Estimating Graphlet Statistics via Lifting: Supplement to "Estimating Graphlets via Lifting"

-When the vertices are sampled independently, the covariance term disappears, so we will focus on the sampling vertices via random walk in this subsection.
+Let us focus on the sampling vertices via random walk in this subsection.
 One advantage of the lifting procedure over the SRW is that it inherits the mixing properties from the vertex random walk.
 This can be thought of as a consequence of the data processing inequality in that the lifted CISs are no more dependent then the starting vertices from which they were lifted.
 To that end, let us review some basics about mixing of Markov chains,

 \begin{definition} Define the mixing coefficient of a stationary Markov chain with discrete state space $X_t \in \mathcal X$ as

 where $\pi(x)$ is the stationary distribution of the Markov chain.
 Also, define the mixing time of a stationary Markov chain $\{X_t\}$ as